Alberto-Hache/the-crown/thecrown/docs/gamerules.md

 <img align="center" src="TheCrown_Checkmate.png" width="250">

-NOTE: This game would go on since the opponent is not yet king.
+*Black to move, but its Prince is checkmated.
+After the black Prince leaves it's white's move again; this game would go on since the opponent is not yet king.*

 ## Soldier promotion

 Soldiers reaching their Prince’s starting position promote to Prince.

 <img align="center" src="TheCrown_SoldierPromotion.png" width="250">

+*Black to move: this Soldier can promote to Prince.*

 NOTE:
 - The new Prince cannot be left in check.